wuhy/inline-resource/README.md

     svg: {
         // by default, using base64 encode
         useSource: false,

+        // the svg file size less than or equal 1024 byte will be inlined
+        limit: 1024

         // whether compress svg source file when inline svg source, by default false
         // if enabled, please make sure `svgo@^0.6.1` is installed in global or working dir